-In the lower left, there is a pair of checkboxes labeled under "Full-Range Speakers."
-Full-range speakers are designed using drivers that can independently output audio across a wide frequency response of (20Hz-20,000Hz +/- 3dB) at the same volume level.
-When this setting is enabled, Windows will disable its software crossover settings and send the full frequency range to the speakers, whereupon the speakers will engage its own hardware crossover filters to appropriately direct audio to the individual drivers.
+Full-range speakers are designed using drivers that can independently output audio across a wide frequency response of 20Hz-20,000Hz +/- 3dB at the same volume level.
+When this setting is enabled, Creative will disable its crossover filter and send the full frequency range to the speakers, whereupon the speakers will engage its own hardware crossover filters to appropriately direct audio to the individual drivers.

 If your speakers are not full-range, they will not have necessary hardware components to play low frequencies, nor are they designed for that purpose.
-When the full-range option is unchecked, the Audio Manager will instead send the full signal out using crossover settings, available on 5.1/7.1 by selecting the Bass Management option.
+When the full-range option is unchecked, the Pro Studio will instead send the full-signal out using crossover filters or, as the Pro Studio calls it, bass redirection.
 This sort of signal will send out the full audio frequency such that the majority of the frequency will go to the speakers, but direct the low frequencies to a subwoofer.
 This way, you'll still get the same sound, but you must select the correct options.
 To determine if your speakers are full-range or not, you must look at the minimum frequency response of your speakers.
 The concern is not the high-end of the frequency response, but rather the low-end.
 As noted above, if your speakers are not rated for a minimum of 20Hz, then they are not full-range speakers.
 Here are some considerations:

 - Assume your speakers are not full-range.
 Modern speaker design uses a subwoofer to handle the relatively small percentage of content you hear in an audio signal.
 Low frequency content, more commonly known as sub-bass, is greatly amplified by the subwoofer, which explains why the smallest percentage of your audio content can often be the loudest.
 The subwoofer allows the speakers to concentrate on the remaining 99%+ of the audible frequency bandwidth. - Generally, if your speakers came with a subwoofer, they are not full-range speakers.
 As noted above, subwoofers are designed, in part, to allow speakers to stay clear of the low frequencies.
 When examining the specs of the speakers, make sure to look at the frequency response specifically of the speakers, and not just the specs of the speaker system.
-Sometimes, the most easily available specs may include the subwoofer, which can go as low as 18Hz +/-2 dB; the minimum frequency of the speakers, however, may be much higher. - If you have a 2.0 stereo setup, look for the frequency response specs.
+Sometimes, the most easily available specs may include the subwoofer, which can go as low as 18Hz + /-2 dB; the minimum frequency of the speakers, however, may be much higher. - If you have a 2.0 stereo setup, look for the frequency response specs.
 If they do not have at least a 20Hz to 20kHz range, then they are not full-range speakers.
 You may try full-range, but you will lose any audio data below the minimum frequency of your speakers or may hear distortion at lower frequencies. - Headphones tend to be full-range speakers, as they are designed to operate without a subwoofer.
-However, the quality of your headphones will determine whether you should configure them as full-range or not. - If you use a receiver or your speaker system has its own controls for the type of speakers, do not use the full-range setting in the Creative panel without consulting the instructions of your receiver or speaker system, since it's possible that your receiver or speakers prefers full-range, so that the receiver or speaker system will utilize its own crossover settings once receiving the full audio range. - Lastly, audio equipment quality will have the greatest effect on whether you should set full-range, or not.
+However, the quality of your headphones will determine whether you should configure them as full-range or not. - If you use a receiver or your speaker system is run through your subwoofer, do not use the full-range setting in the Creative panel without consulting the instructions for your receiver or speaker system, since it's possible that your audio system prefers to be set to full-range, so that the receiver or speaker system will utilize its own crossover settings once receiving the full audio range. - Lastly, audio equipment quality will have the greatest effect on whether you should set full-range, or not.
 Very few speakers are properly designed for full-range audio, and if they are, then they will likely be very expensive.